Pentagon to cover travel expenses for families of military members who die in noncombat incidents overseas

-Washington (CNN)Families of military service members who die overseas in non-combat incidents will now be able to have their travel expenses covered to Dover Air Force Base so they can receive their loved ones when they return.
+Washington (CNN)Families of military service members who die overseas in non-combat incidents will now be able to have their travel expenses to Dover Air Force Base covered so they can receive their loved ones when they return.

 The Department of Defense announced the new policy on Friday.
 It will lessen the financial burden for more families attending dignified transfer ceremonies at Dover, the military's largest mortuary facility.